jun7/wyebadblock/README.md

 ## Addition for other webkit2gtk browsers
 webkit2gtk loads extensions in a dir designated by each apps.
-So we have to make the link of wyebab in the dir.
+So we have to make a link to wyebab in the dir.

 Following paths are for Arch Linux.
 Make sure on other distros, the paths are may different.